zchung/battleship/README.md

 Step 5 determine if the defending player has lost after each turn.
 Step 6 report the results

-To run this project set the Battleship.Console Project as the Start project.
+To run this project as a concept game set the Battleship.Console Project as the Start project.
 When running the console app, it will output the results of the games.

-Note: I was so excited to get into this project I didn't properly read the requirements so I started building a front end in angular.
-The front end is not complete and only allows players to place their ships.
+To run the this project as a web application set the Battleship Project as the Start project.